 Grizedale Arts now operates as a research and development agency for contemporary artists.
 Its roll-call includes many high profile artists and creative practitioners from Turner Prize winning artist Laure Prouvost to veteran film director Ken Russell.
 Over the last decade it has acquired a significant reputation for developing emerging artists careers and pioneering new approaches to artistic production and presentation.
 Grizedale has worked with diverse prestigious organisations including PS1 MOMA (New York City), A Foundation (UK), and the Echigo-Tsumari Triennale (Japan).
 Director Adam Sutherland has written for many artists monographs (including Olaf Breuning, Juneau/projects and Marcus Coates) and regularly contributes to media publications and broadcasts.

 The current programme focuses on awarding a number of research and development grants to artists and creative practitioners, enabling them develop ideas and projects in relation to the extraordinarily complex environment of the English Lake District.

-In contrast to traditional residency programmes, Grizedale has neither studios nor exhibition space, but instead provides artists with the opportunity to realise these projects using the social, cultural and economic networks of the local area and beyond.
+In contrast to traditional residency programmes, Grizedale has neither studios nor exhibition space, but instead provides artists with the opportunity to realise these projects using the social, cultural and economic networks of both local and international sites.

 Grizedale Arts now occupies Lawson Park Farm near the village of Coniston, and continues to develop this active, successful and highly influential residency programme, which has looked beyond the immediate confines of the forest, offering a wide range of artists, film makers, writers and practitioners from other disciplines the opportunity to develop new thinking and practice.